OlivierBinette/MSETools/README.md

     estimation studies of human trafficking has been reproduced for illustrations and analyses.

--   The **analyses** folder contains the analyses and figure for Binette and Steorts (2021).
+-   The **analyses** folder contains the analyses and figures for Binette and Steorts (2021).
 Each analysis is provided as an Rmd document which can be knitted on any platform using the included cache.
     Figures are saved to png and pdf format into subfolders.
 Cache can